bearrobotics/jobs/full-stack-designer.md

 * Bachelors degree in design
 * Consumer product design experience
 * Passion about food
-* Driver license (to drive between the office and the restaurants carrying the robots)
 * US work permit.

 ### Location